-I’d been threatening to leave the UK for years; the final straw came one September when I was sat in a dull, pointless meeting looking out at what you just knew was going to be the last sunny day for months, whilst everyone around me conspired to keep the meeting going on and on so that they could get an extra hour’s pay.
+I’d been threatening to leave the UK for years; the final straw came one September when I was sat in a pointless meeting looking out at what you just knew was going to be the last sunny day for months, whilst everyone around me conspired to keep the meeting going on and on so that they could get an extra hour’s pay.

 I’d like to report that at this point I stood up, said in a loud voice ‘this job is a pitiful waste of my time and talents and I’m off to seek fame and fortune overseas’ and walked out.
 But I didn’t.
 I went home, had a few glasses of wine, complained to anyone who would listen and then finally I took a year’s sabbatical from the job.

 - Try to live a different life to the one you were leading before, so that you’re not returning to your old life but moving on to a new one.
-I had been living in North London but moved back to South of the Thames (the Londoners amongst you will know how infrequently people change their side of the Thames; sides are chosen early on, maybe by birth, and rarely is the river crossed).
+I had been living in North London but moved back to South of the Thames (the Londoners amongst you will know how infrequently people change their side of the Thames; sides are chosen early on, probably by birth, and rarely is the river crossed).

 - Take up a new hobby (or a new job), so that you then associate your old surroundings with new beginnings, plus you get to meet lots of new people.